The purpose of the Membership Advisory Council (MAC) is to:

 - Serve as an interface between the Society's volunteer leaders and the Board of Directors and staff.

-- Provide strategic input from the membership to the Board of Directors and feedback from the Board of Directors to the membership.
+- Provide strategic input from the members within the region from input provided by state leaders within the Regional Council to the Board of Directors and feedback from the Board of Directors to the membership.

 - Provide operational input to the Society and receives operational feedback form the Society to help the Society provide optimum leaders.